EPCCed/eidf-docs/docs/services/s3/getting-started.md

 `lothian/edinburgh/unis.csv` will be downloaded and saved as `unis.csv`.

-### Read from public buckets using the AWS CLI
+### Read from public project buckets via the AWS CLI

-To read data from our public bucket requires the use of an S3 URI of form `s3://<project-name>:mybucket/lothian/edinburgh/unis.csv`.
+To read data from a public project bucket requires the use of an S3 URI of form `s3://<project-name>:mybucket/lothian/edinburgh/unis.csv`.
 However, as described in [Private buckets in other projects or public buckets](#private-buckets-in-other-projects-or-public-buckets) earlier, S3 URIs of form `s3://<project-name>:<bucket-name>` are strictly invalid and some S3 tools do not allow such S3 URIs to be used.
 The AWS CLI is one such tool.

 You can see what the AWS CLI does when given such a S3 URI, by running the following, replacing `<project-name>` with your EIDF project name 'eidfNNN' (`--no-sign-request` tells the AWS CLI to not use any configured credentials):